-All employees working eight (8) hours a day or longer shall take a duty-free break of at least one half (1/2) hour every day and employees must punch out for this 1/2 hour.
-Any shortage of hours should be noted in Time Clock Plus as either paid or non paid time off.
-Leave requests for planned absences must be submitted before the absence occurs.
+All employees working eight (8) hours a day or longer may take a duty-free break of at least one half (1/2) hour every day and employees must punch out for this 1/2 hour.
+Any shortage of hours should be noted on the time card with an explanation (i.e., sick leave - 8 hours).
+The copy of the corresponding leave form must be attached to the time card.
+Leave forms are required for ALL absences.
+Leave forms for planned absences must be submitted before the absence occurs.
 Leave time taken by an employee who does not have enough accrued time will result in docking of the employee's pay.
 Absences which are unaccounted for will result in docking of an employee's pay.
-The employee, NOT OFFICE STAFF, is responsible for submitting their own leave requests.
+The employee, NOT OFFICE STAFF, is responsible for submitting their own leave forms.

 All support staff will call the absence hotline, (520) 876-1179, if not reporting to work due to illness, jury or bereavement leave and may also notify their immediate supervisor on a daily basis if they are to be absent.
 This notification should be at least 30 minutes prior to their start time.
 Failure of an employee to notify the supervisor prior to missing work may result in the loss of paid sick leave or pay.
 All personal and vacation leave must be preapproved and not reported through the hotline.
 If for any reason the immediate supervisor cannot be reached, the principal's office or the human resources office should be notified.
-If an employee fails to provide proper notification when requested, such failure will be considered "job abandonment" and the employee will be terminated.
+If an employee fails to provide proper notification for three (3) consecutive days, such failure will be considered "job abandonment" and the employee will be terminated.